biostat0903/RNAseq-Data-Analysis/README.md

 --------------------
 ## PEA
-Permutaion based gEne-pAthway interactions identification in binary phenotype (PEA) is an algorithm for testing the gene-pathway interaction.
+Permutaion based gEne-pAthway interactions identification in binary phenotype (PEA) is an algorithm for testing the gene-pathway interaction (GPI).
 ### Installation
 The code depends on `Rcpp` package.
 If your computer do not install the `Rcpp` package, please install it first.
 For the linear algebra calculation, we use the [Armadillo](http://arma.sourceforge.net/) library.